jackokring/KRTPluginADemo/docs/rocket.md

 It's been fun getting this Chromebook to run Rack.
 There is no library support for `lin-arm64` so I built about **1067** modules.
 Missed out on some good `x86` only ones.
 I have only recently added a spell checker for my markdown in this latest Chromebook venture.
 Whey hey, I'm a pro!

+## Brown Out, Brown Noise
+Well, still waiting for the library update, and the Rack community forum site appears offline (Error 504 followed by waiting for the server loading circles).
+Maybe it's some hacky from the fabulous people of the non-musical suck the profit instead foundation.
+You'll never hear about them on television.
+If you have a television they'll whip you for not sucking the profit.

+Maybe next week then the new bug found and fixed in `C` won't crash when loaded.

 ## 2.28.29
 TBC